LarsBehrenberg/gb-content-copy/content/posts/roger-bannister.md

       In January 1946, Roger sat for his Cambridge scholarship exams and was accepted.
 As a result of an unsavory ploy by a St. John’s College tutor, Roger was diverted to Oxford.
 Early in 1946, Roger received a handwritten acceptance letter from the Rector of [Exeter College, Oxford](https://en.wikipedia.org/wiki/Exeter_College,_Oxford) offering him a place at the college to read medicine.
     buttonToggle: true
+    sideGalleryImages:
+      - imageUrl: /assets/roger-bannister-with-family-in-1957.jpg
+        imageTitle: Dr Roger Bannister with Wife And New Daughter in 1957 in London
+      - imageUrl: /assets/roger-bannister-with-family-in-1959.jpg
+        imageTitle: Bannister with wife Moyra, son Clive and daughter Carol in 1959
   - textTitle: Early career
     text: >-
       ### Roger arrived at Oxford in early October 1946.
 One of the first things